coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

  - Can be used to ensure quality of data based on ancestral data, or find sources of errors
  - Allow automated recreation of data
  - Implemented in many [workflow management tools](https://github.com/common-workflow-language/common-workflow-language/wiki/Existing-Workflow-systems)

 ### Using [GNU Make](https://www.gnu.org/software/make/) to automate workflow

 - Make is a tool at the heart of many software build systems, but is more general than that
-- Make uses a domain specific language that the user writes in a Makefile
+- Uses specific syntax that the user writes in a Makefile
-- Makefile specifies how to build the particular targets from their dependencies
+- Makefile specifies how to build targets from their dependencies
-- Example of command-line automation - easier to ensure reproducibility compared to graphical user interfaces
+- Example of command-line automation - can be easier to ensure reproducibility compared to GUIs

 The target/dependencies/command are called rules